cuckflong/urlcode/README.md

 # urlcode
 ## Tool for URL encoding/decoding which supports pipe lining
-### Well actually can't find a tool capable of this so guess I'll have to write it myself.
+### Well can't find a tool capable of this so guess I'll have to write it myself.
 Meme name BTW

 URL decode will ignore invalid % encoding and continues on the rest.\
 Specify how many times of encoding/decoding with -t\